-The BLOWDOWN TIMEOUT alarm is designed to notify the operator of a problem in the blowdown system such as, a clogged orifice, or the blowdown valve failed to open.
-The BLOWDOWN TIMEOUT function will display a visual alarm on the display, but it will NOT turn off the relay.
-If a relay is configured as an alarm relay, the BLOWDOWN TIMEOUT alarm will energize the alarm relay.
-To disable this function set the BLOWDOWN TIMEOUT time to 0:00.
+The TIMEOUT alarm is designed to notify the operator of a problem in the blowdown system such as, a clogged orifice, or the blowdown valve failed to open.
+The TIMEOUT function will display a visual alarm on the display, but it will NOT turn off the relay.
+To disable this function set the TIMEOUT time to 0:00.

 Use the keypad numbers to enter the time in hours and minutes before this alarm will appear and press "ENT".
 Maximum setting is 17 hours and 59 minutes.
-After pressing ENT you will be taken to the "WHEN TO ACTIVATE" screen.
+After pressing ENT you will be taken to the "BALL VALVE DELAY" screen.